 Service & Facilities

-The hotel has 205 guest rooms; choose from Standard Rooms, Superior Rooms, VIQ Rooms and two Suites.
-For discerning travellers, it’s definitely worth booking at least a Superior Room as these include air-con and 32″ LCD TV’s (and despite it being October in England, we needed air-con!).
-We were lucky enough to be staying in a VIQ Room and I would definitely recommend these beautiful rooms, as well as all the usual luxury amenities, they are huge with a separate sitting area with two chairs at one end and include a generously stocked complimentary mini-bar.
+The hotel has 205 guest rooms; choose from Standard Rooms, Superior Rooms, VIQ Rooms, and two Suites.
+For discerning travelers, it’s definitely worth booking at least a Superior Room as these include air-con and 32 inch LCD TVs (and despite it being October in England, we needed air-con!).
+We were lucky enough to be staying in a VIQ Room, and I would definitely recommend these beautiful rooms, as well as all the usual luxury amenities.
+They are huge with a separate sitting area with two chairs at one end and include a generously stocked complimentary mini-bar.

 Food & Drink

-There are two options for dining at Chesford Grange and you can order room service too.
-The River Room is the main restaurant and we ate here on our first night, it’s a large room (this is also the location for breakfast) and could feel a little soul-less, however they mainly use the tables around the sides next to the windows in the evening and, when lit with candles, it gives a nice, cosy atmosphere.
-The food was delicious, the menus offer a range of options to cater for a wide variety of tastes, and the quality was reassuringly consistent throughout the courses.
-On our second evening we dined in the Terrace Bar, we loved the bar; it’s spread across several rooms and there are lots of nooks and crannies with sofas, fireplaces and even a huge fabulous staircase to admire.
-We took a stroll out on the decked terrace, in the warmer months it would be divine out here, it’s a large terrace and there’s lots of seating down in the landscaped gardens too – we settled for the autumnal hues viewed from the warmth of the bar’s conservatory area.
-They offer a good selection of drinks including a cocktail menu.
+There are two options for dining at Chesford Grange, and you can order room service too.
+The River Room is the main restaurant, and we ate here on our first night.
+It’s a large room (this is also the location for breakfast) and could feel a little soul-less.
+However they mainly use the tables around the sides next to the windows in the evening and, when lit with candles, it gives a nice, cozy atmosphere.
+The food was delicious, the menus offered a range of options to cater for a wide variety of tastes, and the quality was reassuringly consistent throughout the courses.
+On our second evening, we dined in the Terrace Bar.
+We loved the bar; it’s spread across several rooms, and there are lots of nooks and crannies with sofas, fireplaces, and even a huge fabulous staircase to admire.
+We took a stroll out on the decked terrace.
+In the warmer months, it would be divine out here, it’s a large terrace, and there’s lots of seating down in the landscaped gardens, too – we settled for the autumnal hues viewed from the warmth of the bar’s conservatory area.
+They offer a good selection of drinks, including a cocktail menu.
 The food in the bar was also very good, and although not exactly gourmet, the loaded fries were exceptional, especially when washed down with prosecco!
 The breakfast was served buffet-style but don’t let this put you off, the quality was very high, the choice wide and we were impressed both days.
 You can order several items off a menu too, some are complimentary and others for a small additional charge.